71% of retail CFD accounts lose money. You should consider whether you can afford to take the high risk of losing your money.

 Forex Capital Market, better known as FXCM, is a UK-based broker specialising in Forex and Contracts for Difference (CFDs).
 Set up in 1999, it is owned primarily by Jefferies Financial Group, a company listed on the New York Stock Exchange with decades of experience in the investment and financial industries.
 FXCM has built a strong and positive reputation and is regulated by the UK’s Financial Conduct Authority (FCA), South Africa’s Financial Sector Conduct Authority as well as the Australian Securities and Investments Commission.

 As a regulated entity, the CFD trading platform forms part of the Financial Services Compensation Scheme.
 Should it ever file for insolvency, client funds would be protected and cannot be used for any reimbursement of the company’s creditors.
-In addition, all retail investors who reside in the UK are guaranteed for compensation up to £85,000.
+In addition, all retail investors who reside in the UK are guaranteed compensation for up to £85,000.

 Over the years, FXCM has been able to improve its online trading solution and today offers advanced research tools and high-quality educational resources.
 This makes the platform especially useful for novice traders looking to develop their investment strategy.
-In addition, account opening and use of the free demo account consist of simplified processes which will have you trading in minutes.
+In addition, account opening and use of the free demo account consist of simplified processes that will have you trading in minutes.

 This FXCM review will go through the most important elements of this online CFD trading platform.
 Since the company is continually updating its service we recommend that you visit FXCM’s website to catch up on the latest news.
 We will endeavour to update this Cryptimi review as soon as practical and will also include any important news on our dedicated page.